Sleep on the go - The best tips for sleeping on the go

 1. Sleep while traveling

-It doesn't matter whether it's for business, with family, partner or best friends - we all embark on longer journeys from time to time.
-On the way in the car, on the train or on the plane and also at the destination itself, sleep is often neglected, and it is not only important for our performance, but also for our health.
-Especially in unfamiliar situations such as travelling, maybe even across different time zones, our sleep, the sensitive sleep-wake rhythm and our body perception are strongly influenced.
-Especially when traveling with a time difference, the body's own circadian rhythm, the famous "internal clock", gets out of step and our sleep-wake rhythm no longer corresponds to the natural course of the day in our new environment.
-Our body then needs some time to adapt to the new circumstances.
-But also deviating from fixed sleep routines, an unfamiliar sleeping environment or changed eating habits can disrupt sleep while traveling and lead to us having difficulty falling asleep, being repeatedly torn out of sleep and generally feeling unwell feel.
+No matter whether it's for business, with family, partner or best friends - we all go on a longer trip every now and then.
+When traveling in the car, on the train or on the plane and even at the destination itself, sleep is often neglected, but it is not only important for our performance, but also for our health.
+Especially in unfamiliar situations such as traveling, perhaps even across different time zones, our sleep, the sensitive sleep-wake rhythm and our body sensation are heavily influenced.Especially when traveling with a time difference, the body's own circadian rhythm, the famous "internal clock", gets out of sync and our sleep-wake rhythm no longer corresponds to the natural course of the day in our new environment.Our body then needs some time to adapt to the new circumstances.
+But deviating from fixed sleep routines, an unfamiliar sleeping environment or changed eating habits can also disrupt sleep when traveling and mean that we have difficulty falling asleep, are repeatedly woken from sleep and generally feel unwell feel.

 Schlafmangel auf Reisen

-3. Sleep Tips: Sleep better while traveling
+3. Sleep tips: Sleep better when traveling

 #1 Creating the ideal sleeping environment